texhex/BiosSledgehammer/README.md

 # TPMConfig64.exe requires all firmware files in the same folder where the EXE is (it won't look in the \SRC folder)
 AdditionalFilesDirectory == src

-# The required upgrade firmware is selected by TPM Config (mandatory setting starting with 5.0)
+# The required upgrade firmware is selected by TPMConfig64.exe (mandatory setting starting with 5.0)
 UpgradeFirmwareSelection==ByTPMConfig